 The design vehicles (see Glossary) used for geometric street designs, typically a single unit truck, should be appropriate to the predominant intended uses of the given street and should not include commercial vehicles larger than the allowed New York City maximum length.
-In addition, all street designs must meet FDNY and other emergency vehicle access requirements and must consider sanitation vehicle needs (street cleaning and snow clearing).
+In addition, all street designs must consider FDNY, other emergency vehicle, and sanitation vehicle access needs (street cleaning and snow clearing).